paulwinfieldrogers/unit-4-game/README.md

 5. This is tied to the jqery $('#user-wins').text(userWins) - same as get element by id & document write in JS
 6. If/ else statement checking to see if userTotalGuess === computerGuess or userTotalGuess > to set win/lose condition
 7. If user wins or loses we increment the respective page element with wins++ or losses++ and write to the page with the jqery syntax
-8. We then reset the variables to random values (except for the wins and losses which persist.
+8. We then reset the variables to random values (except for the wins and losses which persist).